Tips for Muck Spreader Maintenance and Parts Identification

 2. BED DRIVE GEARBOX BEARINGS.

-I can't remember a failure of one of these gearboxes which wasn't initiated by bearing failure.
-We often replace bearings and seals before failure occures.
-We are experimenting with different bearings like angular contact and cylindrical rollers but these cost a lot more however we believe the extra cost may be worth it.
+One problem with both Bunning and ECE spreaders is muck getting through the rear bed shaft bush and thence through the gearbox seal and damaging the bearing.
+I can't remember a failure of one of these gearboxes which wasn't initiated by bearing failure, but not always due to the above problem.
+We often replace bearings and seals before failure occurs.
+We are experimenting with different bearings like angular contact and cylindrical rollers but these cost a lot more and won't solve the muck problem, however we believe the extra cost may be worth it and we always grease this bush frequently.
+We are also thinking of ways of reducing the muck problem.
 Please feel free to contact us for more info 01609 773607 or watch this space, I'll provide more info here when I get chance.

 The older Bunning and ECE spreaders had only a single relief valve on the bed drive thus extensive damage can be caused if the bed is run the wrong way when the spreader is full.
 We recommend the fitting of double relief valves especially if you are hiring out.